StephenJayYoung/FourSquare-Lunchfinder/ROADMAP.md

        console.log(json.response.groups[0].items[0]);
        console.log(json.response.groups[0].items[0].venue);

-1. Get that name to appear in Chrome
+1. Get that name to appear in console
 1. Start working on the function to extract the appropriate info
-1. Roadmap for post-lunch

 ## Post Lunch 1-2

-1. More stuff...
+1. get one restaurant name to appear on webpage
+1. come back to this spot

 ## General Reminders